MrR0807/Notes/understanding-parquet-file.md

 FROM TABLE
 ```

 It will require the database to read in significantly more data, as both the needed attributes and the surrounding attributes stored in the same blocks need to be read.
-Not to mention reading all blocks of data.
+Not to mention going over all blocks of data.

 Lastly, let’s assume a Disk can only hold enough bytes of data for three blocks to be stored on each disk.
 In a row oriented database the table above would be stored as: